 Our highly trained and carefully looked after human analysts have investigated – with ‘eyes on’ – more than 1.6 million reports from the public, police, tech companies, and through their own proactive searching in the past five years alone.

 We provide the most accurate trends and data on this issue, nationally and globally, informing threat assessments produced by law enforcement agencies and other global bodies.
 We proactively seek solutions to be one step ahead of the preparator.
 This is a local, national and global social and digital emergency.
-We need Omaze's support to work together to stop online child sexual abuse!
+With support from Omaze, we can work together to stop online child sexual abuse.

 IWF worked with ITV News on an exclusive to raise awareness of the tactics of offenders after our analysts discovered a "handbook" to guide abusers looking to exploit children online.